0chonko/Protectus_Smart_Security/README.md

 ProtectUs is a home security system based on the Raspberry Pi platform.
 By using facial recognition we are able to recognize a trusted person.
+The current built is heavily inspired by the [Flask Tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/).

 ### Built with